top of page

 CEO|Co-Founder

-Chelle Ticeson, CEO and Co-Founder of the Canvas of Hope Foundation, is a visionary leader dedicated to empowering young adults as they reintegrate into society after incarceration.
-With a profound commitment to social justice, Chelle has been instrumental in shaping the foundation's mission and driving innovative programs that promote personal growth, stability, and long-term success.
-Her creative direction and strategic leadership continue to inspire transformative change within the community.
+Chelle Ticeson, CEO and Co-Founder, is a visionary leader dedicated to empowering young adults as they transition back into society.
+With a profound commitment to social justice and community uplift, Chelle has been instrumental in shaping the foundation’s mission and driving innovative programs that promote personal growth, stability, and long-term success.

 tony.png